Alfresco/docs-alfresco/content-services/6.2/admin/securing-html-transforms.md

 #### Deploy new configuration to Transform Router

-* Copy the `0200-html-via-txt.json` file into the Transform Router container, this is usually done by creating a custom image via a `Dockerfile`
+* Copy the `0200-html-via-txt.json` file into the Transform Router container - this is usually done by creating a custom image via a `Dockerfile`
 * Export an environment variable pointing to the file location inside the container.
   * The variable name should have this pattern: `TRANSFORMER_ROUTES_ADDITIONAL_<name>`
   * The variable can be defined inside the container: `export TRANSFORMER_ROUTES_ADDITIONAL_HTML_VIA_TXT="/0200-html-via-txt.json"`
   * Or by changing the Docker Compose file as shown below:

     ```txt
     transform-router:
       mem_limit: 512m